WebNN Flags in Chromium based Browsers

 ---|---|

-Description | The --allow-third-party-modules flag permits third-party software to inject DLLs or modules into Chrome’s processes. |
+Description | Permits third-party software to inject DLLs or modules into Chrome’s processes |

 Note | While useful for legitimate software like antivirus or accessibility tools, it can pose security risks by allowing potentially malicious code injection. |